risingmoon/job-describe/README.md

 # job-describe

-A library to conform job descriptions into PDF without abuse of open spaces.
+A library to conform job descriptions into PDF (better use of open space).

+## Support

+* careers.microsoft.com